OWASP/threat-dragon/CONTRIBUTING.md

 If you have a suggestion for new functionality then you can raise this request in an issue on the Threat Dragon [core repo](https://github.com/OWASP/threat-dragon-core/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=).

-Again it is worth checking tosee if its [already been reported](https://github.com/OWASP/threat-dragon-core/issues), and include as much information as you can so that we can fully understand your requirements.
+Again it is worth checking to see if its [already been reported](https://github.com/OWASP/threat-dragon-core/issues), and include as much information as you can so that we can fully understand your requirements.

 ## Coding